About Ferris State University

 Ferris is distinguished by its strong heritage of opportunity and career-oriented approach to education where theory meets practice, along with unique degrees that are not available at other universities in the state, region or nation.
 More than 180 programs, ranging from associate to doctoral degrees, are offered through eight degree-granting colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry, and Pharmacy.

-Ferris has the fewest number of large classes among Michigan’s 15 public universities, with only 1 percent of classes having more than 50 students.
+Ferris has the fewest number of large classes among Michigan’s 15 public universities, with only one percent of classes having more than 50 students.
 This allows for more direct contact with faculty, more hands-on learning and experimentation and greater student engagement.
 More than 50 percent of Ferris classes have fewer than 20 students, and the student-to-faculty ratio is 16-to-1.
 Full-time tenure-track faculty with experience in their respective fields teach the majority of classes, providing real-world relevancy to the learning environment.
 Advisory boards also contribute to ensuring current and relevant curriculum is taught which produces graduates with hands-on skills that allow them to be productive employees from the first day of employment.

 More than any institution in the state, Ferris State has reached out to Michigan community colleges creating partnerships on 21 campuses and expanding online offerings.
 Ferris enrolls the largest number of off-campus students at the Applied Technology Center through its partnership with Grand Rapids Community College.